zij212/zij212.github.io/_posts/2020-02-17-use-google-home-to-control-led.md

 ## Video

 Now that we have everything up and running, here is me demoing the result.
+The LED is in the center of the progress bar.
+I will work on my camerawoman-ship next time.

 [![demo_video]({{site.url}}/img/led_youtube_thumbnail.JPG)](https://www.youtube.com/watch?v=ZRuIQGlsi-U)